Despite being among the most popular TVs on the market, Samsung TVs have a frustrating issue with not turning on.

 When your Samsung TV won’t turn on, it can drive you nuts, but there are some easy solutions you can try to fix it.

 In most cases, power cycling the TV can fix the problem.
-To do this, simply unplug it and replug it back in.
-In other cases, it might be an issue with a pending software update.
+To do this, unplug it and replug it back in.
+In other cases, you might need to update the software on your Samsung TV.

-In either case, there are several simple methods to try to attack this issue.
+In either case, there are several simple methods to try to resolve this issue.
 Let’s quickly talk about how to fix the “Samsung TV won’t turn on” issue.

 Check this out: How to fix Apple TV no sound issue